libp2p/gossipsub-hardening/README-shared-environment.md

 # Shared jupyterhub Workflow

-This doc describes how we (the gossipsub-hardening team at Protocol Labs) has been running the tests in this repo.
+This doc describes how we (the gossipsub-hardening team at Protocol Labs) have been running the tests in this repo.

 ## Connecting to the Jupyterhub server